CCS-Lab/project_model_based_fmri/design/issue.md

 1) z map : calculate z-score using all values in converted MNI152 space coefficients, and average scores along the axis of repeatition.
 2) t map : calculate voxel wise one sample t-score of converted MNI152 space coefficients along the axis of repeatition.

-## Other
+## Other suggestion

-CJC ) suggests to use 8x8x8 mean pooled data if ROI masking info is not given.
+CJC ) use 8x8x8 mean pooled data if ROI masking info is not given.